gurayyarar/AdminBSBMaterialDesign/README.md

 It's really easy to customize and usage.
 You can use for from 320px to large resolution pixels of new generation screens and mobile devices. (**Fully Responsive Material Design**)

-Looking for Premium Templates or Make Donation?
+Looking for Premium Templates?
 ----------------
-**If you need more features or if you want to make donation with buying template, please visit portfolio of mine which page link is [https://themeforest.net/user/gurayyarar/portfolio](http://bit.ly/2oPFpmQ)**
+**If you need more features please visit portfolio of mine which page link is [https://themeforest.net/user/gurayyarar/portfolio](http://bit.ly/2oPFpmQ)**

 Demo
 ----------------